playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 We're also using a [ternary statement](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Operators/Conditional_Operator) (`condition ? trueVal : falseVal`) to act as a single-line `if` statement to decide which style to use.

 # Outputs

 Components aren't simply able to recieve a value from its parent.
 You're also able to send values back to the parent.

+Just like the event binding that we did earlier, we'll use the same syntax, alongside some new syntax, in order to emit the values.

 <!-- tabs:start -->